ossf/wg-supply-chain-integrity/README.md

 * Enforce or mandate identity requirements for projects.
   We will simply make this service available and easy-to-use, leaving it up to projects and communities to adopt if they choose to do so.
+* Make it harder to people to contribute to open source projects.

 ## Threat Models